wavefrontHQ/docs/pages/doc/ingestion_policies.md

 summary: Monitor usage with ingestion policies, usage dashboards, and alerts.
 ---

-In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for fragmented usage monitoring.
-For example, it might be valuable to understand the ingestion rates of the different teams or by the different sources.
-By creating an ingestion policy, you can combine a set of user and service accounts, groups, sources, metric namespaces, or point tags.
-Then, you can monitor the usage by that usage policy from its dashboard.
+In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for monitoring your usage by accounts, groups, sources, metric namespaces, and point tags.
+For example, it might be valuable to understand the ingestion rates by the different teams or by the different sources.

-On the ingestion policy dashboard, you can examine:
+By creating an ingestion policy, you combine a set of accounts, groups, sources, metric namespaces, and point tags.
+Then, you can monitor their PPS usage from the ingestion policy dashboard, which shows:
-- the total usage out of a certain limit for the policy
+- the P95 PPS usage out of a certain limit for the policy
-- the month-over-month percentage change in the total usage for the policy
+- the month-over-month percentage change in the PPS usage for the policy
-- the hourly usage for the current billing period
+- the hourly PPS usage for the current billing period
 - the accounts that ingest most data
 - the usage by ingestion mechanism (proxy and direct ingestions)
 - the usage by ingestion type (time series, histograms, and delta counters)

-{% include note.html content="All users can view the Usage Portal and the ingestion policies.
+{% include note.html content="All users can view the ingestion policies.
 Only Super Admin users can create and manage ingestion policies."%}

 For performance monitoring of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).

 ## Ingestion Policy Basics

-Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can examine their usage of the Wavefront service.
+Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can monitor their usage of the Wavefront service.
 For example, you can create a policy for all accounts that joined in the last 6 months.
-You can also create a policy for one or more sources to.
-Also, you can set a Points per Second (PPS) limit and create an associated alert for an ingestion policy, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.
+You can also create a policy for one or more sources.
+Also, you can set a Points per Second (PPS) limit for the policy and create an alert, so that you can receive notifications if the PPS usage exceeds certain thresholds of the limit.

+Tracking the PPS usage by ingestion policies can help you understand how the overall usage is distributed and weather or not particular team will need more PPS in the future or need to reduce their overhead ingestions.

 The policy scope can be accounts, groups, sources, namespaces, or point tags.
 * Once you set the scope, you cannot change it.